janoelze/food-in-x/README.md

 	* *Optional: Modify the existing theme or create your own.
 If HTML and CSS is not your thing: A default theme is in the making.*
 * Go ahead and edit your list of venues in `/data/venues.php`.
 * That's it, I think.

-## Todo
- * Add a nicer default theme
- * Maybe add a tiny backend.
-Not really sure about that; I like the current no-frills code.

 ## Notes & Thoughts